stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 interface implementations automatically from generic representations of data types as well as the most basic pieces of reflection code necessary to make intefaces available to `derive`.
-For a much more thorough introduction to concepts and code behinde `derive`, see the tutorials on *Generic* at the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util) package.
+For a much more thorough introduction to the concepts and code behinde `derive`, see the tutorials on *Generics* at the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util) package.